jfairbank/pat-packet-visits-ruby-rails/the-recursive-journey.md

 where `rubyonrails.org` is, but I can direct you to someone that has a better shot at knowing.'

-> 16: Technical Slide: Zoom in on portion of graph with TLDs.
+> 12: Technical Slide: Zoom in on portion of graph with TLDs.
 Show normal server
 >     registering domain names with NS servers and those NS servers' being
 >     registered with TLD servers.
-Show TLD server handing back NS records to
->     the final server.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 "Next, the TLD kingdoms do something similar.
 Usually, a TLD kingdom only knows about NS kingdoms.
 Regular kingdoms like the Puma Kingdom will employ at least two NS kingdoms to advertise the `rubyonrails.org` address.
-In turn these NS kingdoms will register with the TLD kingdoms, so the TLD kingdoms can hand out referrals, or `NS` records, to them.
+In turn these NS kingdoms will register with the TLD kingdoms.

+> 13: Technical Slide: Show TLD server handing back NS records to the final server.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+Then, when a request comes to the TLD kingdoms, they can hand back referral NS records to the NS kingdoms that know about the final address.

-> 17: Technical Slide: Highlight path to NS server.
+> 14: Technical Slide: Highlight path to NS server.
 Show couple replies along
 >     path with 'A' and 'CNAME' responses.
 Show 'A' and 'CNAME' example
 >     responses up close too.